onefrankguy/dewdrop-farm/README.md

 DragonDePlatino's [DawnLike][] tileset.
 They're licensed under the same [CC BY 4.0][cc4] license as that work.

-The seed envelope and garden hose are my own creations.
+The seed envelope, watering can, and garden hose are my own creations.
 They're licensed under the same [CC BY 4.0][cc4] license as the game itself.

 ## Development ##